catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 };
 ```

-It is a basic component which calls the `useGardenSetup` , which sets the `Garden` instance.
-`WalletConnect` has the logic for connecting to metamask.
-`SwapAmount` has the logic for taking the input amounts.
-`Swap` has the logic for taking addresses and actual swapping logic.
-Let's take a look at this component.
+`WalletConnect`  manages the logic for connecting to MetaMask. `SwapAmount`  handles the logic for inputting amounts. `Swap`  manages addresses and the actual swapping process.
+Let's examine this component.

-## Swap Component
 ```ts
 import { Assets } from "@gardenfi/orderbook";